 - Green, yellow or bloody sputum that comes up when coughing

 - Feeling lethargic

-- Suddenly feeling worse following a recent cold or bout of flu
+- Suddenly feeling worse following a recent respiratory illness (e.g., cold, flu, COVID-19)

 - Blue lips or fingernails due to a drop in blood oxygen level

-In addition to staying current with vaccines, a healthy lifestyle also plays a critical role in preventing pneumonia.
-Quitting smoking, practicing good oral hygiene, exercising regularly, and maintaining a healthy weight through a nutritious diet can all help boost a senior’s immune system and stave off diseases.
-Of course, good handwashing habits are another strong defense.
+In addition to staying current with vaccines, a healthy lifestyle plays a critical role in preventing pneumonia.
+Quitting smoking, practicing good oral hygiene, exercising regularly and maintaining a healthy weight through a nutritious diet can all help boost a senior’s immune system and stave off diseases.
+Of course, good hand-washing habits are another strong defense.

-It is important for caregivers to educate themselves on pneumonia and other conditions that commonly affect seniors.
-This information will prevent them from getting sick and provide added peace of mind that you are doing as much as you can to keep your loved one healthy.
+It is important for family caregivers to educate themselves on pneumonia and other medical conditions that commonly affect seniors.
+This information will give you added peace of mind that you are doing as much as you can to keep your loved one healthy.